REEL Lab at Lakehead University

 Explore Data

 Do people differ in how much they share emotions, take perspective, and feel compassion across different types of emotions?
 On the explore data page you can view the distribution of different empathy components for different types of emotions.
 Data is from the Experience of Empathy in Everyday Life (Depow et al., 2021).
-You can also upload your own data and try out Response Surface Analysis to see how different pairings of two predictor variables may relate to an outcome variable.
+You can also upload your own data and choose a scale to examine it’s psychometric properties, or try out Response Surface Analysis to see how different pairings of two predictor variables may relate to an outcome variable.